cgtinker/gh_pages_react_app/README.md

 ### deploy docs: gh-pages
-While this could be simplified, the goal has been to deploy everything inside a docker container.
+While this could be improved a lot and simplified, the goal has been to deploy everything inside a docker container.
-There is a gh-pages plugin (which I could probably remove now) but it cannot easily be used inside docker.
+There is a gh-pages plugin but it cannot easily be used inside docker.
+Most likly it can be removed by now and just use 'npm run build' instead of 'predeploy'.

 Initial worktree setup:
 ```